 The configuration window has four tabs, one for general settings concerning the entire assistant (GENERAL) and one for each of the three device positions, LEFT, MIDDLE, and RIGHT.

-In the window System CONFIGURATION, the ASM 2.1L is displayed as one device with up to three sub devices.
-If the ASM 2.1L is added to an instrument, all configured sub-devices are added.
+In the window SYSTEM CONFIGURATION, the assistant is displayed as one device with up to three sub-devices.
+If the assistant is added to an instrument, all configured sub-devices are added.

 General